 - Gas and bloating

-What Happens After One Quits Sugar
+What Happens After One Quits Sugar?

-Don’t Quit Sugar Cold Turkey
+Don’t Quit It Cold Turkey

-The human body relies on many elements of food and drinks to run efficiently; sugar is one of those elements.
-This is the reason many health professionals do not recommend that a person cuts sugar completely out of the diet when attempting to detox.
+The human body relies on many elements of food and drinks to run efficiently; sucrose is one of those elements.
+This is the reason many health professionals do not recommend that a person cuts it completely out of the diet when attempting to detox.
 Instead, they recommend that one reduces sugars to a more refined amount, possibly just eating a little fruit after a meal, for example.

-Dealing With Sugar Withdrawal
+Dealing With Sugar Withdrawal Symptoms

 Like any kind of withdrawal from an addiction, sugar withdrawal can be a challenge.